xriss/timecake/README.md

 	./box-format

-This will download raspbian (first run only) and create an output image with some basic system modifications, mostly to get qemu working.
+This will download raspbian (first run only) and create a fresh output image with some basic system modifications, mostly to get qemu working.
 Take a look at the script for the tweaks it performs.

+Run this script again to reset the image back to base, it is quite quick as we do not do an apt upgrade which can take a very long time.
+If you want to make sure the image has the latest patches be sure to apt upgrade before using.

 	./install-auto-video-player